 While designing the Tow-Pro Elite, we took the theory of measuring inertia and developed technology that eliminated all the limitations that were inherent in this type of proportional brake controller.
 Providing users with unmatched trailer braking safety, performance, and install flexibility, the Tow-Pro Elite utilises 3-axis accelerometer and advanced software technology developed in house.

 One of the most important features that needed to be considered when designing this new generation of electric brake controller was placement.
 Previously, the ‘brains’ of electric brake units were mounted under the steering wheel in a position that meant the driver was constantly knocking it with their knee.

 The Tow-Pro Elite featured a compact ‘brain’ unit that could be mounted under the dashboard in any orientation, leaving only the remote knob – mounted on the dashboard – in reach and view of the driver.
 This knob was designed to fit into the vehicle without intruding on any of the drivers’ space or obstructing the airbags, making it look like a stylish, factory fitted piece of equipment.

 The Tow-Pro Elite remote knob fits perfectly in any dashboard

 The best electric trailer brake controller

-This control knob allows for the fine tuning of the Proportional braking strength and can be pressed to apply the trailer brakes independent of the vehicle in case of emergency.
+This control knob allows for the fine tuning of the Proportional braking strength and can be pressed to apply the trailer brakes independent of the vehicle used to correct any trailer sway.
 With Proportional braking, the controller measures how hard the vehicle is braking and applies the right amount of brake force to the trailer, ensuring your braking stays smooth, safe, and efficient.